ooaklee/ghatd/docs/getting-started/router/README.md

-# Router Package
+# Router

-The `router` package provides a standardised, project-specific wrapper around the `gorilla/mux` router.
-It is designed to simplify the setup of common application-level routing concerns, such as default handlers, middleware, and authentication endpoints.
+The `router` package provides a standardised, project-specific wrapper around `gorilla/mux`.
+It's designed to simplify setting up common application-level routing concerns, like default handlers, middleware, and authentication endpoints.

 ## Architecture

 -   **`router.go`**: Contains the `Router` struct and the `NewRouter` constructor.
 It initialises a `mux.Router` and applies any provided default handlers or global middleware.
 -   **`handler.go`**: Provides handlers for common, cross-cutting concerns.
-A key example is the `NewAuthVerifyHandler`, which manages the redirection flow for email and login verification links.
+A key example is `NewAuthVerifyHandler`, which manages the redirection flow for email and login verification links.
 -   **`const.go`**: Defines constant URI paths for shared endpoints like health checks (`/v0/health/check`) and authentication verification (`/v0/auth/verify`).

 ## Getting Started

-The following example demonstrates how to initialise the `ghatdRouter`, configure it with default handlers and middleware, and attach a verification endpoint.
+The following example shows how to initialise the `ghatdRouter`, configure it with default handlers and middleware, and attach a verification endpoint.

 ### Example Initialisation

-This setup is typically performed once in your application's `main` function or wherever you configure your HTTP server.
+This setup is typically done once in your application's `main` function or wherever you configure your HTTP server.

 ```go
 package main